changhaonan/SuperPose/README.md

 ## Plan

 Feb.1st to Feb.4th
+- [x] Align the MeshModel with the SparseModel.
+- [ ] Check How OnePose is working on KF frames.
+Is it still able to provide proper Estimation.
 - [ ] Finish the Scan phase.
 Generate model from Video Sequence, existing CAD Model or NeRF model.

 Feb.5th to Feb.11th